Cracking the Code: A Guide to Understanding Counselling Credentials (Or, What Do All Those Letters Behind Their Names Mean, Anyway?)

 Many people don’t realize that the terms “counsellor”, “therapist” and “psychotherapist” are not regulated in British Columbia.
 This means that anyone can refer to themselves this way, even if they have no credentials.
 It really is a situation of buyer beware.

 In most (but not all) cases the first letters you see will refer to the counsellor’s degree.
 In many instances the therapist will have a minimum of a master’s degree in counselling psychology or social work with a minority of folks possessing a bachelor’s degree.
 Some will have no degree at all, but may (or may not) have a counselling-related diploma.
 Psychologists in British Columbia typically have a doctoral degree in psychology.
+Reputable counsellors will list where they have received their degree from which will then allow you to investigate whether the university is accredited and legitimate.
+This article speaks to options for academic pathways in British Columbia.

 PhD – Doctor of Philosophy.
 As noted, psychologists typcially have a PhD in psychology.
 A smaller number of social workers also have PhDs (usually university instructors).
 Unless they are a registered psychologist, it’s important to ask the counseling professional what their PhD is in as it could vary from Anthropology to Zoology!
 Just because it sounds impressive, doesn’t guarantee that their PhD is relevant to what you need.